Machine Identity Observability Platforms: Securing the Non-Human Workforce

 • Integration with Existing Security Tools: MIO platforms integrate with existing SIEM, SOAR, and IAM solutions, providing a unified view of security events and enabling coordinated incident response.

-"Organizations that implement machine identity management can reduce security incidents related to NHIs by up to 80%" (Source: Forrester)
+"Organizations that implement machine identity management can reduce security incidents related to NHIs by up to 80% (The unseen risk: Securing NHIs in your infrastructure)" (Source: Forrester)

 As the number of NHIs continues to grow, the need for dedicated security solutions like MIO platforms will only increase.
 These platforms provide the visibility, control, and automation necessary to secure the non-human workforce and protect against evolving cyber threats.